factopolis/factopolis/content/_index.md

 ## Focus on Trump

-Right now the database focuses on Donald Trump almost exclusively (at time of writing, there are 65 Trump claims in the database, 1 Barack Obama claim, and nothing else).
+Right now the database focuses on Donald Trump to a large extent.
 This is not out of malice toward Donald Trump, but rather a consequence of the fact that our initial data source was The New York Times' [Trump's Lies](https://www.nytimes.com/interactive/2017/06/23/opinion/trumps-lies.html) article.